Consistent Europe-wide regulations for hazardous substances and mixtures

 Until 2008, the guidelines on the classification and labelling of hazardous substances and mixtures were based on two European directives, the Dangerous Substances Directive (RL 67/648/EEC) and the Dangerous Preparation Directive (RL 1999/45/EC).
 The 1st June 2017 marks the end of the transitional period for the introduction of the CLP Regulation, after which no more containers with "old" labelling are permitted to go on sale.
 At internal organisational level, however, stocks can continue to be used if it is possible to ensure that the classification and labelling remains understood; please see TRGS 201 "Classification and labelling with activities involving hazardous substances".

 The UN-GHS has not yet been fully developed.
 The latest improvement developments are addressed and integrated, if required, in the scope of 2-year programmes.
-At a practical level, this has two consequences: firstly, the CLP Regulation is adapted to the latest technical level with the help of what is known as an ATP (adaptation to technical progress), and secondly, many criteria are formulated comparatively openly and require expert knowledge for their assessment.
+At a practical level, this has two consequences: firstly, the CLP Regulation is adapted to the latest technical level with the help of what is known as an ATP (adaptation to technical progress).
+Secondly, many criteria are formulated comparatively openly and require expert knowledge for their assessment.
 This opens up scope but it also creates more uncertainty.

 The rules stipulated by the CLP Regulation have many similarities with the earlier legal regulations; in particular, the system of classification is configured in a similar way.